Glass melting furnace: Future development

 Triggered by the climate debate, several developments and research projects have now been launched to significantly reduce the climate-damaging CO_{2} in production.
 Among other things, an initiative has been launched in Europe to establish a new type of glass melting furnace.
 Various European glass manufacturers are working on this project together with technology suppliers with the aim of realizing a corresponding plant on an industrial scale.
 It is intended to put the plant into operation in 2022 with a melting capacity of 350 tons per day.
 This glass melting so called Hybrid-Furnace will be operated with 80% electricity generated from renewable energy sources and is expected to enable a reduction of CO_{2} by 50%.

 The industry, a community of interest of 19 European container glass companies, tried to be supported financially by the EU Innovation Fund.
 However this was not successful in being awarded a grant by the EU Innovation Fund, despite the project achieving very high evaluation scores in terms of innovation, sectoral approach and scalability.

 Although the involved companies volunteered to contribute financially to the project, the EU grant was still representing a significant contribution to the additional CAPEX and OPEX compared to a conventional furnace.
 Without the EU grant, the project could not be pursued as initially planned.
 However, the industry is now evaluating how to proceed with their decarbonisation efforts.
+End of year 2024 a project furnace was realized and went to commissioning.